Mapping the Orbital Landscape of Perturbing Planet Solutions for Single-Planet Systems with TTVs: Discussion

 There is one anomalous effect besides the otherwise super-period ``peak'' dominated orbital landscape: the two ``edges'' found at orbital period ratios $\geq$ 4.
 As shown in Figure~\ref{fig: analytic numerical landscape}, the TTV periods of these two edges are equal to the period of the perturbing planet and half the period of the perturbing planet.
 Interestingly, we find that TTVs are not observed with periods faster than half the orbital period of the perturbing planet.

-Thus, in addition to shedding light in the multi-modality of low-eccentricity single planet systems with TTVs, these analytic and numerical simulations reveal another effect -- a minimum recoverable TTV for external perturbers with periods.
-This limiting ``exoplanet edge'' for planet-planet TTVs is discussed in depth in \citet{Yahalomi2025b}, where they also show that the exoplanet edge persists for high eccentricity systems.
+Thus, in addition to shedding light in the multi-modality of low-eccentricity single-planet systems with TTVs, these analytic and numerical simulations reveal another effect -- a minimum recoverable TTV for external perturbers with periods.
+This limiting ``exoplanet edge'' for planet-planet TTVs is discussed in depth in \citet{Yahalomi2025b}, where it is demonstrated that the exoplanet edge persists for high eccentricity systems.